 The sub-funds may also invest in UCIs and/or UCITS managed by UBS Fund Management (Luxembourg) S.A. or by a company linked to UBS Fund Management (Luxembourg) S.A. through common management or control, or through a substantial direct or indirect holding.
 In this case, no issuing or redemption charge will be charged on subscription to or redemption of these units.
+The double charging of commission and expenses referred to above does, however, remain.

 The section titled "Expenses paid by the Fund" presents the general costs and expenses associated with investing in existing funds.